jColeChanged/jColeChanged.github.io/_posts/2013-6-25-Collective-Clustering.md

 #Multidimensional Scaling#

-In multidemensional scaling you keep jiggering things by comparing them to a distance function on two variables and seeing how much that differs from a distant function on all the variables.
+In multidimensional scaling you keep jiggering things by comparing them to a distance function on two variables and seeing how much that differs from a distant function on all the variables.
 This lets you drop down variables while maintaining some sense of correlation.
-It lets you plot things that have multiple dimensions in two dimensional spcae.
+It lets you plot things that have multiple dimensions in two dimensional space.
 I have an example of this below too.

 ![Blogs By Scaled Down Word Count Feature Vector](/img/collective-cluster/scaled.jpg "Blogs By Scaled Down Word Count Feature Vector")